ReemAlsamary/Arduino_robot_arm_5servo_motors/README.md

 # Task Requirements:
-- Design an electric circuit with 5 servo motors for the robot arm motors, Set the motors degree to 90.
+- Design an electric circuit with 5 servo motors for the robot arm, Set the motors degree to 90.
 - Control the motors using potentiometer.

 ## **Tools:**